vmware-archive/app-manage/puppet/pivotal-tcserver/README.md

 # About this module

 This module will install tc Server to the target node(s) from the Pivotal Package Repository(APT/YUM).
-It is important to note that this module uses the tcruntime-instace create command to create the instances.
+It is important to note that this module uses the tcruntime-instance create command to create the instances.
 This means that if a configuration variable changes in a manifest that it will not be reflected in the instance unless it is destroyed first and allowed to be recreated.

 At this time only a single template is supported.